USS Samuel Chase: Operation Neptune

-Motor Machinist's Mate, Second Class Frank W. Freeman, USCG received the Bronze Star for extreme devotion to duty and courageous activity which served to inspire others during the initial attack on France 6 June 1944 while serving aboard Samuel Chase.
+Motor Machinist's Mate, Second Class Frank W. Freeman, USCG, received the Bronze Star for extreme devotion to duty and courageous activity, which served to inspire others during the initial attack on France on 6 June 1944, while serving aboard Samuel Chase.
 Freeman was wounded and his boat driven off by severe fire.
-When the call for LCVPs to unload LCIs was issued he went immediately to his boat and despite mental and physical handicap of his wound, he again went into the beach not returning until the task was completed.
+When the call for LCVPs to unload LCIs was issued, he went immediately to his boat and despite mental and physical handicap of his wound, he again went into the beach, not returning until the task was completed.

-LT Harold J. Mackway, USCG Reserve received a Commendation for meritorious performance of duty and courage under fire as Wave Commander in the initial attack near Colleville, Bay of the Seine on 6 June 1944 CG 36149, Serial 0117, issued 6 July 1944.
+LT Harold J. Mackway, USCG Reserve, received a commendation for meritorious performance of duty and courage under fire as wave commander in the initial attack near Colleville, Bay of the Seine, on 6 June 1944 CG 36149, Serial 0117, issued 6 July 1944.

-LTJG Edward R. Tharp, USCG received the Bronze Star for meritorious performance as Assistant Boat group Commander aboard Samuel Chase during the assault on France on 6 June 1944.
-Despite enemy gunfire, he closed the beach many times in order to provide the Group Commander with valuable data for carrying out the assault.
+LTJG Edward R. Tharp, USCG, received the Bronze Star for meritorious performance as assistant boat group commander aboard Samuel Chase during the assault on France on 6 June 1944.
+Despite enemy gunfire, he closed the beach many times to provide the group commander with valuable data for carrying out the assault.

 Operation Dragoon

 Samuel Chase sailed on 4 July 1944 for the Mediterranean to participate in Operation Dragoon, the assault on Southern France.
-After embarking troops at Naples on 16 July, it landed them in the Bay of Pampelonne on 15 August.
-She then made several voyages in the Mediterranean transporting French personnel from Italy and Algeria to ports in Southern France before sailing from Oran on 25 October for overhaul at Boston, Mass., where she arrived on 8 November.
+After embarking troops at Naples on 16 July, she landed them in the Bay of Pampelonne on 15 August.
+She then made several voyages in the Mediterranean, transporting French personnel from Italy and Algeria to ports in Southern France before sailing from Oran on 25 October for overhaul at Boston, Massachusetts, where she arrived on 8 November.